DefGuard/docs/enterprise-features/openid-connect.md

-our endpoint to consume tokens will look like this as our app uses [Django Rest token authentication](https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication), we need to extract user data from the token received from defguard and transform it to a Django Rest token. at the end of the function, we add our token to a session so we can get it later from our react app and at the end, we returns redirect to the frontend main page..
+our endpoint to consume tokens will look like this as our app uses [Django Rest token authentication](https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication), we need to extract user data from the token received from defguard and transform it to a Django Rest token. at the end of the function, we login user to a session so we can get it later from our react app and at the end, we returns redirect to the frontend main page.

 ```
 def defguard_authorize(request):